ewoodhead/npa-hierarchy/README.md

 A lot of the whitespace in the examples above is necessary:
 - You generally need space around the arithmetic operators like `+` and `-`.
 The reason for this is that, unlike most programming languages, these are valid characters in variable names. `B1+B2` is a perfectly valid five-character variable name as far as Lisp is concerned.
 - Use a space to separate operators that are being multiplied. `A1 B1` is the product of `A1` and `B1`. `A1B1` is an unrelated variable with a four-character name that Lisp will expect is defined somewhere.
-- In levels like "1 + A B", you also need spaces separating the different parties. `A B` refers to parties 0 and 1. `AB` instead refers to party 27.
+- In levels like "1 + A B", you also need spaces separating the different parties. `A B` means parties 0 and 1. `AB` means party 27.

 Where whitespace is needed it doesn't matter what kind (spaces, tabs, or newlines).